 For the most environmentally friendly diapers, you’ll want to look for organic cotton and other unbleached natural fibers (like bamboo and hemp).
 Other common fabric options in diapers include synthetic microfleece, microsuede, and microfiber.
 There are some environmental impacts from the manufacturing of these fabrics, but remember you only need to buy cloth diapers one time.

 In the manufacturing and distribution, there aren’t many other environmental impacts.
 The biggest concern environmentally with cloth diapers is water usage.
 Many families, especially those in areas that have water restrictions, are concerned about the extra water and electricity usage in laundering their diapers.
 Cloth diapers typically need to be washed 1-3 times a week depending on how many you have.
-Most high efficiency washers use 15-30 gallons of water per load, and older machines using around 30-50 gallons of water per load.
+Most high-efficiency washers use 15-30 gallons of water per load, and older machines use around 30-50 gallons of water per load.
 You can even wash your diapers with regular clothes if you’re trying to conserve water (do a short pre-rinse on the diapers first to remove most of the pee, poop is flushed in the toilet).
 There is also some water usage in the manufacturing of the fabric.

 The biggest difference between disposable diapers and cloth diapers is the total number of diapers that you need to diaper your baby.
 To wash twice a week, you’ll need about 24-36 cloth diapers.
 A disposable diaper family would use about 7,300 diapers for 2.5 years.
 7,300 cloth diapers could diaper 243 families for 2.5 years and another 243 families for another 2.5 years, the cycle continues until the diapers are no longer usable.